DMedina559/bsm-api-client/README.md

 ## Introduction

-`pybedrock_server_manager` is an asynchronous Python client library for interacting with the Bedrock Server Manager API.
+`bsm-api-client` is an asynchronous Python client library for interacting with the Bedrock Server Manager API.
 It provides a convenient way to manage Minecraft Bedrock Dedicated Servers through the manager's HTTP API.

 ## Features